Regain chewing and speaking function

 Stage 2: Bite registration and shade selection

 This stage is a wax registration, which is moulded to fit your gums and any existing teeth.
 Wax rims are softened and inserted into your mouth.
 The doctor will then ask you to bite down firmly into your normal biting position.
 The wax rims will register your bite and enable the laboratory to put the artificial teeth in the correct place.
-At this stage a shade will be taken to determine the exact colour of the new teeth, which will be matched to your existing dentition.
+At this stage, a shade will be taken to determine the exact color of the new teeth, which will be matched to your existing dentition.

 Stage 3: Try in

 The try-in is a denture constructed of wax and contains the teeth that will be used in your finished denture.
 It is constructed in wax so it can be modified prior to completion.
 If the try-in fits well and you and your Carnegie Dental Group dentist is happy with it then the denture will be processed and ready to insert at your next appointment.

 On insertion of the new denture your dentist may need to make some minor adjustments to the biting surface (occlusion) or to the inside of the denture if it rubs on your gums.
 The denture will take some time to get used to and over the first few days or weeks you may experience:

 - The dentures may feel tight or uncomfortable

 - Some people may experience gagging